GalaxyLearning/GFL/README.md

 As a FLServer, we need to run fl_model.py to generate FL Job and then run fl_server.py.<br>
 As a FLClient, we just need to run fl_client.py.
+>FLClient can not search jobs automatically, beacuse we need to specify train strategy(optimizer/scheduler) for each model
+>We need to restart fl_client.py manually when FLClient finished work last time.
 #### Standalone work mode

 fl_model.py